5 Habits That Will Ruin Your Day Before it Begins

 Stop staying curled up under your blankets

-Now that the alarm clock has stopped screeching, and you have put the phone down, it is time to remove yourself from the cocoon of blankets.
+Now that the alarm clock has stopped screeching and you have put the phone down, it is time to remove yourself from the cocoon of blankets.

 There is evidence that people who wake up in the fetal position feel more stressed out than those who wake up with their arms stretched in a V-shape.

-Even though this process is a normal part of our bodily functions, it limits movement of the vertebrae.
+Even though this process is a normal part of our bodily functions, it limits the movement of the vertebrae.

 Take a few deep breaths when you first wake up, and then gently stretch your arms up and out.

 Skip the steamy shower

-You can use that extra time in the morning to make the bed or do some meditation, both of which will get your day started off right.
+You can use that extra time in the morning to make the bed or do some meditation, both of which will start your day right.

 Leave the coffee and sweet breakfast foods alone

 Popular breakfast foods like waffles, French toast, pancakes, and bagels taste delicious, but all those carbs and sugar can lead to one big crash right before lunch.

 According to Aubree Hawley, having protein in the morning “has been shown to benefit muscle health and to support weight loss by increasing muscle mass, energy expenditure (calories burned), satiety hormones, glucose regulation, and by decreasing the desire to snack at night.
 High protein breakfasts have also been shown to improve the body’s response to a high carbohydrate food up to 4-hours after the breakfast meal.”

-As much as I grumble about mornings sometimes, it is important to remember that waking up is a blessing and something we should be grateful for.
+As much as I grumble about mornings sometimes, it is essential to remember that waking up is a blessing and something we should be grateful for.

 That sense of gratitude is one of the best ways to start your day off well.